 Many

-people believe in God who stand on the outskirts of their own faith and peer
+people believe in God who stand on the outskirts of their faith, thinking about jumping in

-lives around their beliefs.
+faith.
 They may be 20, 30, 40 years old in the Lord, and

 still they are babes in Christ, because they never trusted God.
 No doubt there